Linkedin X-Ray Search: Your Secret Weapon To Find Candidates

 x ray search bypass linkedin commercial use limit

-This limit is trigger when Linkedin detects you are using the free search engine for sales or recruiting purposes.
-The goal is to make you pay for Linkedin Sales Navigator or Linkedin Recruiter.
+This limit is triggered when LinkedIn detects you use the free search engine for sales or recruiting purposes.

-With Linkedin X-Ray search, you don’t have this problem.
-You use Google to search Linkedin as much as you want.
+You use Google to search LinkedIn accounts as much as you want.
 You will never be limited.

-That makes X-Ray search a great technique to bypass linkedin search limitations.
+That makes X-Ray search a great technique to bypass LinkedIn search limitations.

-2. Bypass the search results limitation
+2. Bypass LinkedIn search results limitation

-Each time you make a search on the free Linkedin search engine, you are limited to 100 pages of 10 results.
-That makes a total of 1000 maximum search results available.
+Each time you search the free LinkedIn search engine, you are limited to 100 pages of 10 results.

 x ray search bypass linkedin search result limit